-Andrew previously served as a law clerk to the Honorable Kim McLane Wardlaw on the US Court of Appeals for the Ninth Circuit.
+Andrew served as a law clerk to the Honorable Kim McLane Wardlaw on the US Court of Appeals for the Ninth Circuit.
 While in law school, he was a forum editor of the Yale Law Journal.

 Obtained a Supreme Court victory expanding judicial review over administrative decisions on Convention Against Torture claims.
 (Nasrallah v.
 Barr)